axtcsq/Tranquil/README.md

      * points (numbers)
      * darkmode
 6. Scroll down and click on "Settings", then click on "API" and "Add New"
-7. Add your website's link (you can set as /** first before publishing), set methods to GET, POST, PUT, DELETE, PATCH and then copy the API key.
+7. Add your website's link (you can set as /** first before publishing), set methods to GET, POST, PUT, DELETE, PATCH and then copy the API key
 8. Open the folder in your IDE
 9. Change all the constant API cors key variables on JavaScript files to your own API key (copied on Step 7)
 10. To check on the APIs, download and sign up for [Postman](https://www.postman.com/)
-11. You are all set up!
+11. You are all set up
 ## Credits
 References can also be found in the attached Word document titled "References".
 ### Content